Cotonti-Extensions/sxgeo/README.md

 * Fast query speed
 * Country and city detection
 * Good data cover for ex-USSR area
-* All cities names in russian locale
+* All cities names in english and russian locales

 Disadvantages
 -------------